-Click on the images below for more details on each diamond.
+Click the above images for more details

 It is hard to tell the difference between color grades simply by looking at the pictures above, even when they’re right next to one another.
 The reality is that unless your diamond is a J or K color it will likely look completely white in any color setting.
 Even J color diamonds typically look totally white to the naked eye, but K is where color saturation usually begins to become apparent to the casual observer.